 “The fact that they have their children holding those kinds of messages – at that age – is troubling,” said Adam Pospychala, at the Moody counterdemonstration.
 “It leaves you wondering just what sort of life those children are going to have.
 It’s sad.”

 Westboro member Megan Phelps-Roper said that her family chose the Inland Northwest because North Idaho College, in Coeur d’Alene, is presenting “The Laramie Project,” a play about the aftermath of the murder of Matthew Shepard, a gay college student, in 1998.

-The Westboro members, all of them relatives of the independent Baptist church’s founder Fred Phelps, also picketed on Thursday at Whitworth University, Ferris High School and Eastern Washington University.
-The group plans to picket at both Coeur d’Alene public high schools and at NIC today.
+The Westboro members, all of them relatives of independent Baptist church’s founder Fred Phelps, also picketed at Whitworth University, Ferris High School and Eastern Washington University.
+The group plans to picket at both Coeur d’Alene public high schools and at NIC on Friday.

 Westboro pickets have gained national attention by shouting anti-Semitic and anti-homosexual remarks and for carrying insulting signs at funerals for victims of violent homophobia and U.S. military casualties of war.

-“Sometimes you just can’t be quiet,” said Linda Kobe-Smith of the Logan Neighborhood, who said she came to support Moody, which she said “has been a good neighbor.”
+“Sometimes you just can’t be quiet,” said Linda Kobe-Smith of the Logan Neighborhood, who said she came to support Moody, who she said “has been a good neighbor.”

 After the picket at Moody, the Phelpses loaded their signs into a gold-painted minivan and drove to Whitworth University.

 Beck Taylor, Whitworth’s newly inaugurated president, said he doesn’t know why Westboro members targeted the university, but said students and faculty showed up in force to “celebrate our values and proclaim God’s love.”